 Insufficient research

 A 1997 press release from a committee of the National Research Council formed perhaps a more well-rounded conclusion.
 They stated that political debates over how to teach children with limited English skills had hampered bilingual education research and evaluation efforts.
-Instead, the committee recommended that research focus on identifying various educational approaches that work for children in their communities based on local needs and available resources.
-And indeed, this availability of resources can be a major concern when discussing constructing quality bilingual programs and the scarcity and demand for quality bilingual teachers.
+Instead, the Committee recommended that research focus on identifying various educational approaches that work for children in their communities based on local needs and available resources.
+Indeed, this availability of resources can be a major concern when discussing constructing quality bilingual programs and the scarcity and demand for quality bilingual teachers.